Updated November 2020 with new enforcement dates

 Our solution is provided to you as an enhancement to existing platform components that you’re likely already using.
 On the client side, we’ve augmented Recurly.js with additional functions to handle aspects such as device fingerprinting and rendering customer challenge flows.
 To support server-side interactions with the MPI/Payment Gateway, we’ve augmented the Recurly API with some additional fields.
 Ultimately, our aim is to enable you to complete your SCA implementation in hours instead of days.

-The Recurly SCA framework, along with a comprehensive integration guide, will be available to you no later than June 30, 2019.
+The Recurly SCA framework, along with a comprehensive integration guide, is available here.
 Please look for additional blog posts and be sure to read all emails from Recurly on this topic.
-Businesses not prepared to be compliant with PSD2 on the day it goes into effect will see their revenue severely impacted.
+Businesses not prepared to be compliant with PSD2 on the day it goes into effect (December 31, 2020 for the EU; the UK Financial Conduct Authority (FCA) has delayed enforcement to September 14, 2021) will see their revenue severely impacted.